Finnoy Travel - Reviews, Stories and Tips

 Who Can Hire a Car in Spain?

-Anyone at least 18 with a valid driver's license, ID, and credit card can hire a car in Spain.
+Anyone at least 18 with a valid driver's licence, ID, and credit card can hire a car in Spain.
 However, some car rental companies may require renters to be at least 23 years old, and others may require an International Driver's Permit if the driver is a non-EU citizen.
-Typically, car hire companies require that renters hold their license for at least a year before renting a car.
+Typically, car hire companies require that renters hold their licence for at least a year before renting a car.

 Accessories